 Braces are the supports that are worn inside the mouth to fix crooked teeth or the problem of over biting.
 Whatever the reason, if your dentist has prescribed braces for your child, do not worry.
 Here, we have created a list of things you should know about braces.
+It is important that you get an appointment from a well known orthodontist Calgary as you wouldn’t want to waste time and money on a procedure that could go wrong.
 We also talk about how to take care of them and will try our best to put your mind at ease before this prevalent dental procedure.

 It may give your child a minor lisp